Sanibel Public Library’s Author Series 2012/2013

 Sanibel Public Library has been named a 5-Star Library in the Library Journal annual America’s Star Libraries 2011 survey.
 The Library Journal Index of Public Service measures the service levels of 7,153 public libraries in the U.S., based on circulation, visits, Internet use, and program attendance.
 This is the second year Sanibel’s library has been honored as a Star Library, and the first year as a 5-Star Library, the highest rating.
 The Sanibel Public Library is the only Florida library to be named a Star Library.

-The Sanibel Public Library has also been honored by Florida Weekly as SW Florida’s Best Library in 2012.FULL ARCHIVE »
+The Sanibel Public Library has also been honored by Florida Weekly as SW Florida’s Best Library in 2012.MORE EVENTS »